 This Thai Vegetable Stir-Fry is easy to make and tastes great!
 The stir-fry sauce is what makes this dish sing - a combination of coconut milk, soy sauce, lime, and chili.
 The recipe is also quite flexible, allowing you to add your own choice of vegetables depending on what you have on hand, or what is readily available where you live.
-Add a final topping of fresh basil and chili, and you have an authentic Thai vegan dish that's gourmet good and nutritionally balanced.
+Add a final topping of fresh basil and chili, and you have a Thai vegan dish that's gourmet-level good.

 Note: Cubes of fresh or fried tofu or strips of chicken can be added to make this a main-course dish.